imagineLife/big-site/content/mongo/core-aggregations/facets.md

 ## Manual and auto bucketing

-Grouping Data into ranges of values.
+Bucketing: Grouping Data into ranges of values.
 like...

 - 1-10